makerdao-dux/metadao-frontend/README.md

 - `hardhat:mainnet:fund` Sends funds on the ethereum fork
 - `hardhat:arbitrum:fund` Sends funds on the arbitrum fork
 - `hardhat:optimism:fund` Sends funds on the optimism fork

+## Theming

+This project is configured with [Theme UI](https://theme-ui.com/).
+Theme-UI allows to define a theme configuration that is used by the whole application.
+To edit the base theme, go to `modules/ui/theme.ts`.

+We try to use a modular approach of components, following a design system that allows us to create complex UIs by combining existing components.

+You can visualize a list of the available components by runnign our Storybook with the command: `yarn storybook`